HoroshkoMykhailo/real-time-chat/README.md

-# real-time-chat
+# TeamLink
 ## Project Overview

-This project is a real-time chat application that enables users to exchange messages instantly.
+This project is a real-time chat application that enables users to exchange messages.
 The chat is built on a client-server architecture using WebSocket for bidirectional communication, ensuring rapid data transmission without needing to reload the page.

-The main goal of this project is to create a platform for instant messaging, suitable for both personal and business use.
+The main goal of this project is to create a platform for messaging, suitable for both personal and business use.

 ## Key Features